mingwen1989/java_dictionary/README.md

 ## Description

-Simple web dictionary with add word and definition functions.
+Simple web dictionary that allows you to view words and add definitions.

 ## Setup and Installation Requirements

   Clone the repo.
   Navigate to the project directory.
   Run a instance of the gradle web server with 'gradle run'.
   Navigate to localhost:4567 to view the dictionary in action.